kyma-project/istio/docs/user/00-10-overview-istio-controller.md

 ## Compatibility Mode

-You can set Istio Module to work in the compatibility mode by setting IstioCR's `spec.compatibilityMode` field.
-It let's users to keep possibility to mitigate breaking changes during the Istio bump.
-Istio Module supports compatibilityVersion one minor back to the current Istio version (eg. Istio module with Istio 1.21.0 applies compatibilityVersion to 1.20).
-See [Istio Documentation on compatibilityVersion](https://istio.io/latest/docs/setup/additional-setup/compatibility-versions/).
+To enable compatibility mode in the Istio module, you can set the **  spec.compatibilityMode** field in the Istio CR.
+This allows you to mitigate breaking changes when a new release introduces an Istio upgrade.
+The Istio module supports compatibility with the previous minor version of Istio.
+For example, the Istio module with Istio 1.21.0 applies a compatibility version of Istio 1.20.
+For more information, see [Compatibility Versions](https://istio.io/latest/docs/setup/additional-setup/compatibility-versions/).